exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 val count = carouselView.getShownCount()
 ```

-You are able to register a `behaviourCallback` to Carousel view instance to retrieve information for each update.
+You can register a `behaviourCallback` to a carousel view instance to retrieve information for each update.
 The callback behavior object must implement `ContentBlockCarouselCallback`.

 ```kotlin
 carouselView.behaviourCallback = object : ContentBlockCarouselCallback {